 If you would like your child to attend our school, please see full details of our admission arrangements below.

-We would normally welcome you to come and look around our school but due to Covid-19 restrictions we are unable to do this.
-We are more than happy to talk to you on the telephone, provide you with our welcome pack and answer any questions you may have about our school.
+We would welcome you to come and look around the school and to answer any questions you may have, please contact us via email or telephone to arrange a suitable time.
+We are also more than happy to talk to you on the telephone and provide you with our welcome pack.
 Our website provides a host of details about classes, the school environment and what we are all about, so please take a look.

 For in-year admissions we deal with the whole process.
 Please contact us for more information about this.
 Our school admissions form can be found below.